• Skip to primary navigation

 Here the complete order will be 3,2,4,2,1,5,1,0

-(a) It will first go to step 3, do a full table scan and pass the rows to step 2 which will build the hash table
+(a) It will first go to step 3, do a full table scan, and pass the rows to step 2 which will build the hash table

-(b) It will go to 4 and select the rows and give the rows to step 2.
+(b) It will go to 4 select the rows and give the rows to step 2.
 Here Hash join will be done.

 (c) Now the rows selected will be given to step 1 which will build the hash table

-(d) It will go to step 5, select the rows and pass it to step 1.
+(d) It will go to step 5, select the rows, and pass it to step 1.
 Here Hash join will be done.

 (e) Since no more children, it will output the rows in step 0

-What to look for ?
+What to look for?

 -Look for TABLE ACCESS… (FULL) …